 Accredited by the American Public Works Association

-Environmental Services first achieved accreditation by the American Public Works Association (APWA) in 2013 and was reaccredited in 2017; the Department is among only 1% of government agencies to achieve this accreditation across all of North America.
+Environmental Services first achieved accreditation by the American Public Works Association (APWA) in 2013 and was reaccredited in 2017 and 2021; the Department is among only 1% of government agencies to achieve this accreditation across all of North America.

 View this post on Instagram